Instructor Requirements and Resources

 For all accommodation determinations allowed under the Americans with Disabilities Act, please contact the Disability Resource Center located in the Campus Resource Center (CRC), across Harmon from the Lied Library, telephone 702-895-0866.

 UNLV recognizes that generative artificial intelligence is a rapidly changing technology that is creating both new opportunities and challenges.
 Transparency and accountability are expected with the use of generative AI.
-Just as UNLV requires appropriate citations and references for any sources used in classroom work, research, or academic writing, acknowledgement when using generative AI is expected.
+Just as UNLV requires appropriate citations and references for any sources used in classroom work, research, or academic writing, acknowledgment when using generative AI is expected.
 If using AI, students are generally expected to check any information generated by an AI platform for inaccuracies as generative AI can produce incorrect information.
 Students should contact their instructors for clarification and policies on how students may or may not use generative AI in coursework.
-Improper use of generative AI as described by the university Student Academic Integrity Policy or outlined by instructors is a form of academic misconduct.
+Improper use of generative AI as described by the university Student Academic Misconduct Policy or outlined by instructors is a form of academic misconduct.

 Considerations for Developing AI-Use Guidelines for Coursework